Alfanous-team/alfanous/FAQ.rst

    - if you want work on web tasks, install `aptana <http://www.aptana.com/>`_ with `pydev <http://pydev.org/>`_ plugin (install apache2 also for local tests).
    - else install `eclipse <http://www.eclipse.org/downloads/>`_ with `pydev <http://pydev.org/>`_ plugin.
-   - or you can just usea simple text editor.
+   - or you can just use a simple text editor.

    You can also use git with eclipse, by installing `EGit <http://www.eclipse.org/egit/>`_.